 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 ASU 2016-13 requires entities to measure all expected credit losses for most financial assets held at the reporting date based on an expected loss model which includes historical experience, current conditions, and reasonable and supportable forecasts.
-Entities will now use forward-looking information to better form their credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
+Entities will now use forward-looking information to better form their credit loss estimates.
+The ASU also requires enhanced disclosures to help financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
 ASU 2016-13 is effective for annual periods beginning after December 15, 2019, including interim periods within those fiscal periods.
 Entities may adopt earlier as of the fiscal year beginning after December 15, 2018, including interim periods within those fiscal years.
 We are currently in the process of evaluating this new standard update.